fossxo/fossxo-gdd/source/introduction.rst

 Many of today's games casual games are released for free, but include questionable monetization models such as microtransactions, pay-to-win schemes, advertisements, and personal data harvesters.
-FoxXO stands apart from these games by respecting player's who choose to spend their valuable time playing the game.
+FoxXO stands apart from these games by respecting players who choose to spend their valuable time playing the game.